-CRM analytics are customer interaction data that help businesses make more informed decisions around sales, service, and marketing activities.
-These analytics covers a wide area and include data like deal win-loss ratios, email open rates, number of calls made, project tasks overdue, and open service requests.
+The customer interaction data produced by CRM analytics helps businesses make more informed decisions around sales, service, and marketing activities.
+These analytics cover a wide area and include data like deal win-loss ratios, email open rates, number of calls made, project tasks overdue, and open service requests.

 How CRM Analytics Tools Work

-For example, if your data shows that 80% of your prospects who sign up for a product demo buy, but only 10% of your prospects sign up for a demo, you may want to create a product demo campaign to capture the attention of prospects and leads.
+For example, if your data shows that 80% of your prospects who sign up for a product demo ultimately make a purchase, but only 10% of your prospects sign up for a demo, you may want to create a product demo campaign to capture the attention of prospects and leads.

 Insights offered through CRM analytics show business owners where to invest their time and money by using data to illustrate where problems lie.
 Directing time, money, and other resources to areas in the business that need it most will help prevent problems from getting worse.
 These insights can also signal trends and opportunities which, when properly acted upon, can give you an advantage over the competition.